iPlumb3r/KeQuarks/2_Paradigms/ReadMe.md

 More details about paradigms
 -
-In this <a href="https://github.com/iPlumb3r/KeQuarks/blob/master/Concepts_x_Paradigms.md">page</a> we can see "how Paradigms are classified according main Concepts"
+In this <a href="https://github.com/iPlumb3r/KeQuarks/blob/master/Concepts_x_Paradigms.md">page</a> we can see "how Paradigms are classified according main <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/1_Semantic">Concepts</a>"

 Killer-Features
 -